 Word on the street is, BGS Bali serves the best almond milk latte on the island – and after knocking back hundreds (if not thousands) of these thick, creamy and vanilla-roasted cups of gold, we can confirm this big coffee claim.
 You won’t want to just grab-and-go either, because BGS is also where you’ll find friendly faces in a community-driven space that also sells all of your surf essentials, from boards and fins, to wax, tees and bikinis too.
 Just don’t be surprised if you’re still propping up the bar ’til late, buzzing off their brilliant brews and discussing the morning’s surf report with local residents and their Bali dogs.

-Addresses & Opening Hours:
+Opening Hours: Daily.

 THE BEST COFFEE IN BALI: SEMINYAK